-The ClustrixDB Rebalancer was designed to run automatically as a background process to rebalance data across the cluster.
+The Xpand Rebalancer was designed to run automatically as a background process to rebalance data across the cluster.
 The following sections describe how the Rebalancer works.
 The default values for distribution and replicas are sufficient for most deployments and typically do not require changing.

-In ClustrixDB, user tables are vertically partitioned in representations, which are horizontally partitioned into slices.
+In Xpand, user tables are vertically partitioned in representations, which are horizontally partitioned into slices.
 When a new representation is created, the system tries to determine distribution and placement of the data such that:

 Over time, representations can lose these properties as their data changes or cluster membership changes.
 This section describes the various situations that the Rebalancer is able to remedy.

-By default, Clustrix keeps two copies (replicas) of every slice.
+By default, Xpand keeps two copies (replicas) of every slice.
 If an unexpected node failure makes one of the replicas unavailable, the slice will still be accessible through the remaining replica.
 When only one replica of a slice exists, the data on that slice is vulnerable to being lost in the event of an additional failure.
 The number of replicas per slice can be specified via the global variable MAX_FAILURES.

 When a slice has fewer replicas than desired, the Rebalancer will create a new copy an existing replica on a different node.
 The most common reason for this is if a node fails or otherwise becomes unavailable.
 Initially, the cluster will create Recovery Queues for that node's replicas so that they can be made up-to-date when that node returns to quorum.
 However, if the node is unavailable for an extended period of time, the Rebalancer will begin making copies of replicas from elsewhere in the cluster and will retire the Recovery Queues.